ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 Start a remote session
 ----------------------

-You start a remote session by specifying the host name and port of the server:
+Start a remote session by specifying the host name and port of the server:

 .. code:: python